w3c/editing/docs/clipboard-pickling/explainer.md

 For more details see the [security-privacy](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/ClipboardPickle/tag-security-privacy.md) doc.

 ### User Gesture Requirement
 On top of Async Clipboard API requirements for focus, secure context, and permission, use of this API will require a user gesture, so that the site will not be able to silently read or write clipboard information.
-This will be gated when the `{direct: ['format1', 'format2']}` list is present, and will reject if the user gesture is not present.
+This will be gated when the `{unsanitized: ['format1', 'format2']}` list is present, and will reject if the user gesture is not present.

 This requirement isn’t enforced for the Async Clipboard API overall, as such a change would be web-incompatible, breaking sites that already use this API with the expectation that user gesture was not a requirement.
-That said, as direct clipboard would be a new, more powerful API, it will be required to protect the user’s privacy.
+That said, as unsanitized formats would be a new, more powerful API, it will be required to protect the user’s privacy.
 Additionally, it may be notable that Safari already requires a user gesture for all Async Clipboard API interactions.

 ### Permissions
 Due to concerns regarding permission fatigue and comprehensibility, and due to the limited utility of a permission, no new permission would be implemented for direct clipboard.
-Given that Clipboard API read and write are already permitted, direct clipboard read and write will be permitted as is.
+Given that Clipboard API read and write are already permitted, clipboard read and write with unsanitized formats will be permitted as is.

 ## Stakeholder Feedback / Opposition
 *   Implementers: